-- 1. From the Control Center, navigate to Preferences | Starling Two-Factor Authentication. - 2.
-In the Join to Starling and enable Two-Factor Authentication pane, click Starling Join Settings. - 3.
+1. From the Control Center, navigate to Preferences | Starling Two-Factor Authentication.

+- 2. In the Join to Starling and enable Two-Factor Authentication pane, click Starling Join Settings. - 3.
 On the Starling Two-Factor Authentication dialog, click Unjoin Starling.

-A Starling Organization Admin account or Collaborator account associated with the Starling One Identity Hybrid subscription can rejoin Safeguard Authentication Services at any time.
+A Starling Organization Admin account or Collaborator account can rejoin Safeguard Authentication Services at any time.